!-- Google Tag Manager -->

 Did you know that avobenzone is a chemical sometimes used in sunscreens?
 This chemical can cause hair extensions to turn a peach/salmon color that sometimes may be extremely difficult to remove.

 It is important to check the ingredients of your sunscreens to ensure avobenzone is not one of them.
-The Bare Republic is a great brand that offers mineral sunscreens without avobenzone.
+The best sunscreen for hair extensions is the Bare Republic - a great brand that offers mineral sunscreens without avobenzone.

 Bare Republic sunscreens will help you with both your skin and hair protection.